-Duke Regional Hospital has served Durham, Orange, Person, Granville and Alamance counties and the surrounding communities for 40 years.
-With 1,935 employees, we provide outstanding medical care with compassionate, personalized service in a comfortable community hospital setting.
-Duke Regional Hospital has 369 inpatient beds and offers a comprehensive range of medical, surgical and diagnostic services, including orthopedics, weight loss surgery, women's services, and heart and vascular services.
-We also offer care at the Duke Rehabilitation Institute, the Health Services Center, and the James E. Davis Ambulatory Surgical Center.
+Duke Regional Hospital has served Durham, Orange, Person, Granville, and Alamance counties and the surrounding communities for 45 years.
+We have more than 3,500 employees who provide outstanding medical care with compassionate, personalized service in a comfortable community hospital setting.
+Duke Regional Hospital has 388 inpatient beds and offers a comprehensive range of medical, surgical, and diagnostic services, including orthopedics, weight loss surgery, women's services, and heart and vascular services.
+We also offer care at the Duke Rehabilitation Institute, Duke Behavioral Health Center North Durham, the Health Services Center, and the James E. Davis Ambulatory Surgical Center.

-U.S. News & World Report ranked Duke Regional Hospital as #11 in North Carolina and #4 in the Raleigh-Durham area for 2020-21, and as high performing in gastroenterology, nephrology, and orthopaedics.
-It is also ranked as high performing in four adult procedures/conditions: COPD, heart failure, hip replacement, and knee replacement.
+For 2021-2022, U.S. News & World Report ranked Duke Regional Hospital as #9 in North Carolina and #4 in the Raleigh-Durham area.
+Duke Regional Hospital was named high performing in gastroenterology as well as in nine adult procedures/conditions:

 To care for our patients and the health of our community.